Black-billed Whistling Ducks

 Description

-The Black-billed Whistling Duck is the largest (48-58 cm) and darkest of its genus.
+The Black-bellied Whistling Duck is the largest (48-58 cm) and darkest of its genus.
 It has a long black bill, a long head, and longish legs.
 It has a pale foreneck and a light brown face.
 The crown, back, breast, and wings are dark brown to black, and the rest of the underparts are white with heavy black markings.

 Males and females look alike.